Probabilistic Contrastive Learning for Domain Adaptation

 where $N$ denotes for the number of high confident samples, $C$ denotes for the number of classes.

 \textit{\textbf{Office-Home}}~\cite{Office-HOME} consists of images of everyday objects organized into four domains: Artistic (Ar), Clipart (Cl), Product (Pr), and Real-world (Rw).
 It contains 15,500 images of 65 classes. \textit{\textbf{VisDA-2017}}~\cite{VisDA2017} is a large-scale dataset for synthetic-to-real domain adaptation.
 It contains 152,397 synthetic images for the source domain and 55,388 real-world images for the target domain.

-\subsection{SSDA}
+\subsubsection{SSDA}

 Following MME~\cite{saito2019semi}, we remove the last linear layer of AlexNet and ResNet34, while adding a new classifier $F$.
 We also use the model pre-trained on ImageNet to initialize all layers except $F$.
 We adopt SGD with momentum of 0.9 and set the initial learning rate is 0.01 for fully-connected layers whereas it is set 0.001 for other layers.
 The max iteration number is set to 50k.
 In SSDA task, we also use the regularization term in Equation~(\ref{eq:kld}).
 For the hyper-parameters in PCL, we set $s=7$ in all experiments.
 The data augmentation used by PCL is consistent with MME and FixMatch.